jamesm-macrometa/docs/docs/essentials.md

 ### Key/Value model

 In GDN, each document stored in a collection contains a primary key `_key`.
-The rest of the document is considered as value.
+The rest of the document is considered a value.
 In the absence of any additional secondary indexes on the collection, the collection behaves like a simple key/value store.

 The only operations that are possible in KV context are key lookups (single & batch gets) and key/value pair insertions and updates.
 If no sharding attribute is specified then `_key` is used for sharding the data.

+KV collections are always global.
 You can specify time_to_live (TTL) as part of KV collection creation.

 ### Document model